monetivo/monetivo-php/README.md

 ## Documentation

-This is just a README so please see URL for up-to-date documentation.
+This is just a README so please see https://docs.monetivo.com/ for up-to-date documentation.

 ## Issues